crealu/mern-boilerplate/README.md

 changes are made to the files in `app/src`.
 As an experiment, change the color in style.css to `lightblue`.

 Next, press ctrl+C in the terminal window to terminate the open frontend environment.
+Bundle your React app frontend using:
+### `npm run build`

-Bundle your React app frontend and serve it with Node from the backend using the following command:
+When React finishes bundling, serve it with Node from the backend using the following command:
 ### `npm run devb`

 Once the build succeeds, Node will serve the frontend and it becomes viewable.
 Visit localhost:9100 in your browser window to view the full stack application.

 &nbsp;
 ## Connect to a database